ColdFusionX/ColdFusionX.github.io/_posts/2020-09-25-TravelHTB.md

  ~~~~~~~~~~~~~~~~~~~~~ ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 ```

-Bingo we have serialized object cached, Now we go to `http://blog.travel.htb/awesome-rss/` which will trigger the deserialization, after deserialization we have 60 seconds to test our RCE
+Bingo ! we have our serialized object cached, Now we go to `http://blog.travel.htb/awesome-rss/` which will trigger the deserialization, after deserialization we have 60 seconds to test our RCE

 Here we can confirm our command shell has been written inside logs directory and we have a working RCE: